ynput/ayon-documentation/website/docs/addon_unreal_artist.md

 For linear animation projects, and in particular for episodic formats, we still recommend keeping only one Unreal project.
 Having a project for each episode would result in duplicated data between the episodes, and it would be hard to manage.
 :::

+## General Update on Unreal 5.4
+AYON has implemented some new features in regards to Unreal 5.4 such as Sequence Hierarchy in AYON menu for building shot structure accordingly to the folder hierarchies.
+Moreover, it introduces maya preset options for the alembic loaders to ensure the assets loaded in current transform.
+It also adds the inventory action to connect animation/camera to the level sequence loaded from the layout product type.

 ### AYON Menu and Tools